Neurotica

 Anxiety.

-The goal isn’t to fix it.
+The aim isn’t to fix any of this.

-The goal is to turn toward it together.
+It’s to turn toward it — together.

 Sometimes the jokes land first.